mabdusshakur/simp-estore-api/README.md

 -   Parameters: None
 -   Response:
     -   Status Code: `200 OK`
-    -   Body: Array of categories objects
+    -   Body: Array of categories objects, with each object containing a list of subcategories

 #### Get Category by ID